lucidrains/DALLE2-pytorch/README.md

 *ongoing at 21k steps*

-- <a href="https://twitter.com/Buntworthy/status/1529475416775434240?t=0GEge3Kr9I36cjcUVCQUTg">Justin Pinkney</a> successfully trained the diffusion prior in the repository for his CLIP to Stylegan2 text-to-image application
+- <a href="https://twitter.com/Buntworthy/status/1529475416775434240?t=0GEge3Kr9I36cjcUVCQUTg">Justin Pinkney</a> successfully trained the diffusion prior in the repository for his CLIP to Stylegan2 text-to-image application.

-- <a href="https://github.com/rom1504">Romain</a> has scaled up training to 800 GPUs with the available scripts without any issues
+- <a href="https://github.com/rom1504">Romain</a> has scaled up training to 800 GPUs with the available scripts without any issues.

 ## Pre-Trained Models